dmolina/cec2013lsgo/README.rst

     - dimension
         Dimension for the function, it is always 1000.

-    It can be noticed that several variables always return the same.
-It is made that to maintain the same interface to other cec20xx competitions.
+    It can be noticed that several data are the same for all functions.
+It is made for maintaining the same interface to other cec20xx competitions.

 - **get_function(function_id)**